 Braids, buns and wavy hair oh my!
 If you're looking for a cute way to fix your child's hair in less than five minutes, these step by step easy hairstyles for kids are for you!

-When Parker made her Ellen Show debut at 5 days old, the first thing our favorite host of daytime remarked on was her “wig”.
+When Parker made her Ellen Show debut at 5 days old, the first thing our favorite host of daytime remarked on was her "wig".
 A few months later it had evolved into something we called her Hillary Clinton look and by one she was already rocking french braids.
-The irony is that she spent most of her toddler years not wanting her hair brushed, much less fixed, much, much less to have clips or headbands in it, but my have things changed!
+The irony is that she spent most of her toddler years not wanting her hair brushed, much less fixed, much, much less to have clips, braids or headbands in it.
+My have things changed!

 Now her hairstyle-of-the-day is a regular morning conversation over breakfast.
-I’ve had a lot of fun finding a handful of easy hairstyles that don’t take more than a few minutes in the morning that also feel “fancy” enough for her five-year-old taste.
-Here are Parker’s three favorite hairstyles and their easy step by step instructions…
+I've had a lot of fun finding a handful of easy braids for kids and simple hairstyles that don't take more than a few minutes in the morning.
+Luckily they also feel "fancy" enough for her five-year-old taste.
+Here are Parker's three favorite hairstyles and their easy step by step instructions...

-Kids Hairstyle #1: The French Braid Step by Step with Sparkly Hair Clips
+Kids Easy Hairstyle #1: The French Braid Step by Step with Sparkly Hair Clips

 If you've ever wondered how to french braid kids hair, this easy french braid tutorial is for you!

 1. Begin by separating three small sections of hair at the crown of the head.
-For a tighter, slicked back look you can begin this at the center hairline, but I like to leave the braid loose.
+For a tighter, slicked back french braid you can begin this at the center hairline, but I like to leave the braid loose in the front.
 Plus, this style is much quicker.

 2. Now cross the left side over center and then the right side over center.
 At this point, all three strands of hair will be held in my left hand, separated by fingers.
 This leaves my right hand index finger free to scoop up the next strand of hair from the right side and cross it over center.
 Now shuffle the three strands into my right hand so that I can do the same thing on the left side if the left index finger.